gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 ## Screens

-A screen is a value type used to open screens to a player and interact with them.
+A screen is a value type used to open screens for a player and interact with them.
 For example, this includes the chest inventory gui, the crafting table gui and many more.

 ### `create_screen(player, type, name, callback?)`

-Creates and opens a screen to a `player`.
+Creates and opens a screen for a `player`.

 Available `type`s: